temporalio/cli/docs/activity/index.md

 id: index
 title: temporal activity
 sidebar_label: activity
-description: Temporal CLI operation for ....
+description: nextLine
 tags:
 	- cli
 ---

-## activity

-Operations that can be performed on Workflow [Activities](https://docs.temporal.io/activities).
+Operations that can be performed on Workflow Activities.